Michael-Meade/snackhack2/README.md

 ## Port Scanning.

 Scanning the first thousand ports of a server or computer will help reveal the purposes of the server and might give the hacker a way into the computers internal network.
 If the server shows that port 22 is open, the hacker might be able to brute force the SSH server or figue out the version of the service and exploit a vulnerability.
 This feature will only scan TCP ports.
 Future versions might include a UDP ports.

+## Enumerating Web Content Management Platforms.

+Figuring out what plugins or the version of the Web content management platforms can aid the hacker in compromising the site.
+The information could also be used to gather information about the site owners such as the usernames which could be used to brute forced the login for a certain user.
+The disclosure of the version and other information could also be used by a hacker to attemp to exploit a vulnerablity.
+Information like the MySQL version could be used to get into the site's database where they might be able to dump the database and use the dump to login into the site which could give them complete control of the server.

 ## Installation